neilchvz/infrastructure-portfolio/bash/macos-tooling/install-xcode-cli/README.md

   the correct installation approach
 - For Catalina and newer — fetches the latest non-beta CLI tools from `softwareupdate`
-- For Mojave and older — uses a legacy `softwareupdate` label format
+- For Mojave and older it uses a legacy `softwareupdate` label format
 - Installs the latest available version silently
 - Cleans up temporary files on completion

 ## Why this script exists
 Built for a SaaS development client whose engineers needed Xcode CLI tools as a prerequisite for development workflows.
-Since the developers were local admins they ended up handling it themselves — but the script remains a solid reference for automated Xcode CLI installation across a managed fleet.
+Since the developers were local admins they ended up handling it themselves, but the script remains a solid reference for automated Xcode CLI installation across a managed fleet.